-The evaluation was conducted using Flickr data, in particular in the framework of the MediaEval Retrieving Diverse Social Images Task 2013/2014 [9, 10].
+The evaluation on document retrieval was conducted using Flickr data, in particular in the framework of the MediaEval Retrieving Diverse Social Images Task 2013/2014 [10, 11].
 The task addresses result relevance and diversification in social image retrieval.
-We merged the datasets of 2013 (Div400) [10] and 2014 (Div150Cred) [9] and denoted it as MediaEval.
-It consists of about 110k photos of 600 world landmark locations (e.g., museums, monuments, churches, etc.).
-The provided data for each landmark location include a ranked list of photos together with their representative texts (title, description, and tags), Flickr's metadata, a Wikipedia article of the location and user tagging credibility estimation (only for 2014 edition).
+We merged the datasets of 2013 (Div400) [11] and 2014 (Div150Cred) [10] and denoted it as MediaEval.
+It consists of about 60k photos of 300 world landmark locations (e.g., museums, monuments, churches, etc.).
+The provided data for each landmark location include a ranked list of photos together with their representative texts (title, description, and tags), Flickr's metadata, a Wikipedia article of the location and a user's credibility estimation (only for the 2014 edition).
 The name of each landmark location (e.g., Eiffel Tower) is used as the query for retrieving its related documents.
 For semantic text similarity, we focus on the relevance of the representative text of the photos containing title, description, and tags.
 We removed HTML tags and decompounded the terms using a dictionary obtained from the whole corpus.